Best Car Cover for Outdoors

 Thieves look for easy pickings.
 They'll usually pass over covered cars, because they take longer to get into.
 Adding a lock and cable underneath prevents the cover itself from being stolen (it happened to a neighbor of mine).
 Car covers also hide valuables from prying eyes.

-When I'm working on a project in the garage, one of my old cars may stay outside for weeks at a time.
+When I'm working on a project in the garage, one of my cars may stay outside for weeks at a time.
 But when it is outside, it's always under a cover.

-Universal or Exact-Fit Car Cover?
+Universal vs Exact-Fit Car Cover

-One last note - No car cover is completely waterproof, nor do you want it to be.
+Note: No car cover is completely waterproof, nor do you want it to be.
 The fabric must be able to breathe in order to stop moisture from building up under the cover.
 Wrapping your car in a cheap tarp will hold moisture in, damaging the paint and the sheet metal.